joshua-shuhan/diffri/README.md

 # DiffRI: A Diffusion Model for Relational Inference

-This repository provides partial implementations of experiments in the paper for review purpose.
+This is the official implementation of DiffRI.

 ## Setup
 First, download necessary packages.